×

 Paul dismisses the false notion that he endorses sinful living among Christians.
 God will always forgive our sins; we cannot out-sin His grace.
 Even though God will always forgive our sins, we shouldn’t consider it an advantage to sin, because there are still dire consequences for living sinfully.

-Death is an interesting word, one that can be used in a variety of contexts.
+Death is an interesting word; it can be used in a variety of contexts.
 We use it in everyday language the way the Bible uses it.
 We can say a battery is dead.
 We can say “My dream is dead.”
 A football team’s chances of going to the playoffs are dead.
-All that means is there has been a disconnection; there was something connected, and it has gotten disconnected.
+All that means is there has been a disconnection; there was something connected, and it has been disconnected.
 That’s what happens when a person dies.
-Their spirit was connected with their body, animating it; then it got disconnected, and it went somewhere else.
-That’s also what happens when a relationship dies, we are disconnected from them.
+Their spirit was connected with their body animating it; then it was disconnected and it went somewhere else.
+That’s also what happens when a relationship dies.
+We are disconnected from someone.
 We cease to have intimate fellowship with them.

 So, when we present ourselves as slaves to sin, we’re disconnected from God’s design for us.
 God designed us to work and live in perfect harmony with one another.
 This is what righteousness means: cohesion through serving, not through compulsion.
 When you serve, you bring harmony.
 The letter to the Roman believers is largely about power.
 There is the power of sin, and the power of Christ’s resurrection.
 Paul wants us to live in the power of the resurrection.